Wilshire/Vermont station: Station layout

 The station is located where the B Line and D Line converge on their way to Downtown Los Angeles.
-The station is designed with two platform levels: eastbound D and B Line trains (to Union Station) use the upper level, and westbound D (to Wilshire/Western) and northbound B (to North Hollywood) trains use the lower level.
+The station is designed with two platform levels: eastbound D and B Line trains (to Union Station) use the upper level, and westbound D (to Wilshire/La Cienega) and northbound B (to North Hollywood) trains use the lower level.

 Wilshire/Vermont station has one of the longest escalators in the world at 152 feet in length stretching from the ground level to the lower platform.
 At the time of its construction, it was the longest escalator in the United States west of the Mississippi River.

 Connections

 As of 10 September 2023, the following connections are available: